 If the person you care for has symptoms of an eating disorder, it is important to seek professional help as early as possible.
 Your doctor can refer you to an appropriate health professional who will determine whether the person has an eating disorder.

-Eating Disorders Families Australia (EDFA) conducts regular education seminars for families and carers of a person with eating disorders.
-EDFA also conducts regular carer support groups all around Australia, facilitated by trained carers with lived experience.
+Eating Disorders Families Australia (EDFA) provides information for families and carers of a person with eating disorders.

 You can also speak confidentially to an adviser on the Butterfly Foundation National Helpline (1800 33 4673, 8am to midnight AEST, 7 days a week).